tiana528/tiana528.github.io/source/_posts/how-oracle-java-license-change-affect-users.md

 - need to pay
     - Commercial users who use `Oracle Java SE product`(Oracle JDK version after April 16, 2019) will require a Java SE Subscription, meaning need to pay money to Oracle.

-It means that if you use Oracle JDK8 in the commercial environments at no cost, the latest Oracle JDK8 version you can use is jdk1.8-201, if you want to use newer versions(you would need to do it, for security patches), you need to either use Oracle OpenJDK or pay for the Oracle JDK.
+It means that if you use Oracle JDK8 in the commercial environments at no cost, the latest Oracle JDK8 version you can use is jdk1.8-201.
+If you want to use newer versions(you would need to do it, for security patches), you need to either use Oracle OpenJDK or pay for the Oracle JDK.
-If you want to pay for Oracle JDK, oracle says the price is `as low as $2.50/desktop user/month`, but I think this price is no low...
+If you want to pay for Oracle JDK, oracle says the price is `as low as $2.50/desktop user/month`, but I think this price is not low...

-## suggestion for commercial users
+## suggestion for commercial users to choose which JDK to use

 Use Oracle OpenJDK for most of the cases.
 Use and pay for Oracle JDK if you really need strong support from Oracle(like financial companies?), which I think is not the case for most of the companies.

-# Other JAVAs
-Zulu, AdoptOpenJDK, Corretto(from Amazon) and so on.
+There are also free JDKs that are not provided by Oracle, such as Zulu, AdoptOpenJDK, Corretto(from Amazon) and so on.
+They can also be alternative choices.